 Construction is massive and the XF-1 is dense, weighing in at just over 2kg, for what is a small package.
 Connect the ground post on the rear to the earth wire from your cartridge to minimise any hum pickup.

-A quick word on my set-up and how the XF-1 integrates into my system.
-For the purposes of this review I have my Ortofon MC Jubilee silver wired moving coil cartridge mounted in an Ortofon LH-6000 headshell, with SME Silver Litz headshell wires, mounted to the Jelco SA-750D.
-All of this is mounted to my wonderful Kenwood KD-600, with custom-made MDF arm mounting base.
+A quick word on my setup and how the XF-1 integrates into my system.
+For the purposes of this review, I have my Ortofon MC Jubilee silver wired moving coil cartridge mounted in an Ortofon LH-6000 headshell, with SME Silver Litz headshell wires, mounted to the Jelco SA-750D.
+All of this is mounted to my wonderful Kenwood KD-600, with a custom-made MDF arm mounting base.

-Musical scale is enhanced, bass is tighter and more tuneful, midrange is more palpable.
-The highs are sweeter, less granular, airier and possess greater subtlety.
-Tonally, the R32 and XF-1 sound quite similar.
-What you get with the XF-1 is refinement at every step, a subtle improvement across the spectrum and you wont be disappointed if you get one.
-Having said all of this, the XF-1 should be better – it’s a premium transformer from the golden age of analog, from the epicentre of vinyl manufacture and from one of the doyens of that industry – Fidelity Research.
+Having said all of this, the XF-1 should be better – it’s a premium transformer from the golden age of analog, from the epicentre of vinyl manufacture and from one of the legends of that industry – Fidelity Research.

 None of this should take anything away from the Primare R32 – it’s excellent.
-In fact, the R32 is a better phono pre than most at this end of the market.
-But if you are chasing for the gear that will take your analog rig to that next level, you really owe it to yourself to audition a good transformer and the XF-1 is about as good as they get.
+But if you are chasing for the gear that will take your analog rig to that next level, you really owe it to yourself to audition a good transformer and the XF-1 is about as good as it gets.